 HOCKESSIN, DEL. - Just as its name implies, there is product a plenty at longtime upscale home furnishings and gift store Everything But the Kitchen Sink.

 The family-owned store, which celebrated its 35th anniversary five months ago, began as a gift shop selling "little fun things" within a 400-square-foot space.
 Today, it occupies more than 15,000 square feet at the same address stocked with "just about everything but the kitchen sink," Suzanne Edgar, manager, told HTT.

-"Because of the store's name, we could include anything we wanted," said Suzanne Edgar, manager.
+"Because of the store's name, we could include anything we wanted," continued Edgar, who works for owner Missy Lickle.

-More recently, another unexpected assortment - women's jackets, jewelry, and scarves - has been added in response to customer demand, which has increased since a store in the area selling those items shut down.
+More recently, another unexpected assortment - women's jackets, jewelry, and scarves - has been added in response to customer demand, which has increased in the area since a neighboring store selling those items shut down.

 But home furnishings and decor, Edgar noted, form the crux of Everything But the Kitchen Sink's business.

 Home textiles make up roughly about a quarter of sales, she added, representing "a very important part of our business."